Bahadur Shah of Gujarat: Humayun's Conquest of Gujarat

 The Mughal Emperor Humayun, fights Bahadur Shah of Gujarat, in the year 1535.

-Before 1532 was over, Bahádur Sháh quarrelled with Humayun, the Mughal emperor of Delhi.
-The original grounds for the quarrel was that Bahádur Sháh had sheltered Sultán Muhammad Zamán Mírza, the grandson of a daughter of the emperor Babar (1482–1530).
-Humáyún's anger was increased by an insolent answer from Bahadur Shah.
-Without considering that he had provoked a powerful enemy, Bahádur Sháh again laid siege to Chittor, and though he heard that Humáyún had arrived at Gwalior, he would not desist from the siege.
-In March 1535 Chittor fell into the hands of the Gujarát king but near Mandasúr (now mandsaur) his army was shortly afterwards routed by Humáyún.
-According to one account, the failure of the Gujarát army was due to Bahádur and his nobles being spell-bound by looking at a heap of salt and some cloth soaked in indigo which were mysteriously left before Bahádur's tent by an unknown elephant.
-The usual and probably true explanation is that Rúmi Khán the Turk, head of the Gujarát artillery, betrayed Bahádur's interest.
-Still though Rúmi Khán's treachery may have had a share in Bahádur's defeat it seems probable that in valour, discipline, and tactics the Gujarát army was inferior to the Mughals.
-Bahádur Sháh, unaccustomed to defeat, lost heart and fled to Mandu, which fortress was speedily taken by Humáyún.
-From Mándu the king fled to Chámpáner, and finally took refuge in Diu.
-Chámpáner fell to Humáyún, and the whole of Gujarát, except Sorath, came under his rule.
+Before 1532 was over, Bahadur Shah quarrelled with Humayun, the Mughal emperor of Delhi.
+The original grounds for the quarrel was that Bahadur Shah had sheltered Sultan Muhammad Zaman Mirza, the grandson of a daughter of the emperor Babar.
+Humayún's anger was increased by an insolent answer from Bahadur Shah.
+Without considering that he had provoked a powerful enemy, Bahadur Shah again laid siege to Chittor, and though he heard that Humayún had arrived at Gwalior, he would not desist from the siege.
+In March 1535 Chittor fell into the hands of the Gujarat king but near Mandasúr (now mandsaur) his army was shortly afterwards routed by Humayún.
+According to one account, the failure of the Gujarat army was due to Bahadur and his nobles being spell-bound by looking at a heap of salt and some cloth soaked in indigo which were mysteriously left before Bahadur's tent by an unknown elephant.
+The usual and probably true explanation is that Rúmi Khan the Turk, head of the Gujarat artillery, betrayed Bahadur's interest.
+Still though Rúmi Khan's treachery may have had a share in Bahadur's defeat it seems probable that in valour, discipline, and tactics the Gujarat army was inferior to the Mughals.
+Bahadur Shah, unaccustomed to defeat, lost heart and fled to Mandu, which fortress was speedily taken by Humayún.
+From Mandu the king fled to Champaner, and finally took refuge in Diu.
+Champaner fell to Humayún, and the whole of Gujarat, except Sorath, came under his rule.
+The army of Bahadur Shah included the Koli tribe and Abyssinians.
+The Kolis of Gujarat attacked Humayun in the help of Bahadur Shah at the Gulf of Khambhat.

-At this time Sher Shah Suri revolted, in Bihar and Jaunpur, and Humáyún returned to Agra to oppose him leaving his brother Hindál Mírza in Áhmedábád, Kásam Beg in Bharuch, and Yádgár Násir Mírza in Pátan.
-As soon as Humáyún departed, the country rose against the Mughals, and his old nobles requested the king to join them.
-Bahádur joined them, and, defeating the Mughals at Kaníj village near Mahmúdábád (now Mahemdavad), expelled them from Gujarát.
+At this time Sher Shah Suri revolted, in Bihar and Jaunpur, and Humayún returned to Agra to oppose him leaving his brother Hindal Mirza in ahmedabad, Kasam Beg in Bharuch, and Yadgar Nasir Mirza in Patan.
+As soon as Humayún departed, the country rose against the Mughals, and his old nobles requested the king to join them.
+Bahadur joined them, and, defeating the Mughals at Kanij village near Mahmúdabad (now Mahemdavad), expelled them from Gujarat.